wessenstam/demoguide/docs/instructor/instructor.md

 !!!Warning

     In some cases the Privilege Manager Agent does not register itself.
 Revoke the current code in the Privilege Manager interface and have a new code.
 Reinstall the agent using the new code to reinstall the Privilege Manager Agent.
-Also install the client certificate in the SSPM server so that the certificate is trusted of the Client01 machine.

 ### Username and passwords